subroy13/statwizard/content/posts/covid19-esir-model/index.md

 ---
-title: "Analysis of basic Epidemiological models"
+title: Analysis of basic Epidemiological models - Part 2
-date: "2020-03-25T00:00:00Z"
+date: "2020-04-01T00:00:00Z"
-team: true
 imageCaption: "[CNN.com](https://edition.cnn.com/2020/03/24/world/coronavirus-newsletter-03-24-20/index.html)"
-summary: "This project was to familiarize ourselves with a basic understanding of statistical modelling of epidemiology, learn about SIR and eSIR model, their estimation procedures both under frequentist and Baysian perspectives, as well as make projections of the covid cases over next several days."
+summary: In this post, we describe a slight generalization of the basic SIR model of epidemiology and its estimation procedure under both frequentist and Bayesian paradigms.
+We also make projections of the covid cases over next several days based on the fitted model.
 mermaid: true
 tags:
     - Epidemiology

 links:
     - name: JHU CSSE Dataset